-- A. We will include teachers, principals, paraprofessionals, and, if appropriate, pupil services personnel, parents, and other staff in professional development activities surrounding phonics, writing, science, math, formative and summative assessments, and the use of data to make instructional decisions.
+- A. We will include teachers, principals, paraprofessionals, and, if appropriate, pupil services personnel, parents, and other staff in professional development activities surrounding phonics, writing, reading, science, math, formative and summative assessments, and the use of data to make instructional decisions.
 These activities are designed to addresses the root causes of our identified needs. - B. We will align professional development with the State's academic content and student academic achievement standards by reviewing student achievement data and ensuring that teachers receive on going professional development in the areas weakness identified in our needs assessments.
 Instructional staff will receive on-going training on the implementation of Common Core Georgia Performance Standards using the Instructional Coach and District personnel and resources.
 Instructional leaders will review State and District goals to make sure that the objectives of our professional developments are aligned with District and State expectations. - C. We will devote sufficient resources to carry out effective professional development activities that are primarily job embedded and address the root causes of academic problems.
 Each grade-level will have one 135 minute block of common planning time weekly dedicated to professional development.
+We will be use 100% of the funds in the

+4. Professional development for staff to enable all children in the school to meet the state student academic achievement standards.

-We will be use 100% of the funds in the Improvement of Instruction section of the Title I budget to fund a full-time Instructional Coach.
+Improvement of Instruction section of the Title I budget to fund a full-time Instructional Coach.
 The coach will provide on-going professional development targeted to meet the needs of individual teachers and grade levels based on on-going analysis of data.
 The coach will also provide model lessons, assist with planning, aid with analysis of student work and data, and conduct training sessions in the areas of student engagement, math (numbers and operations), early literacy, early numeracy, and writing (ideas and style).
-Our Coach in Residence from Georgia State University will work with teachers in K-2 to improve writing instruction.
 The writing lab teacher will conduct professional development on the 6+1 Traits of Writing.
+(See attached PD calendar).
+The principal, liaison, school representative, and district parent engagement representative will attend on-going professional development sessions with the GADOE parent engagement department on the use and implementation of APTT.

-(See attached PD calendar) - D. We will include teachers in professional development activities regarding the use of academic assessments to enable them to provide information on, and to improve, the achievement of individual students and the overall instructional program by having ongoing trainings on using the universal screeners and analyzing results, and by having discussions about how to develop standards-based assessments based on Depths of Knowledge Theory (DOK) to develop rigorous assessment items that are valid and reliable.
-Additionally, teachers will participate in on-line learning modules about formative and summative assessments, assessment for learning, and using Pheonix and Performance Series Computer Adaptive Assessment, purchased by the District, to develop rigorous, performance based assessments aligned to the standards.
+D. We will include teachers in professional development activities regarding the use of academic assessments to enable them to provide information on, and to improve, the achievement of individual students and the overall instructional program by having on-going trainings on using the universal screeners and analyzing results, and by having discussions about how to develop standards-based assessments based on Depths of Knowledge Theory (DOK) to develop rigorous assessment items that are valid and reliable.
+Additionally, teachers will participate in on-line learning modules about formative and summative assessments, assessment for learning, and using Phoenix and Performance Series Computer Adaptive Assessment, purchased by the District, to develop rigorous, performance based assessments aligned to the standards.